fdocr/metalsmith-polyglot/Readme.md

 ## Usage

-  This plugin is intented for projects that use an output hierarchy that mirrors your base language content with a `root based` and `language-code` ordered translations (supports permalinks by default).
-It is required to tag your files' language code using front matter Ex:
+  This plugin is intented for projects that use an output hierarchy that mirrors your base language content with a `root based` and `language-code` ordered translations (supports [permalinks](https://github.com/segmentio/metalsmith-permalinks) by default).
+It is required to tag your files' language code using front matter `lang: es`.

+  The following is an example structure for a translated website:

 ```
 src/